alan-turing-institute/data-safe-haven/deployment/secure_research_environment/remote/secure_research_desktop/tests/README.md

 ## Python

-The list of available Python versions can be seen by typing `pyenv versions` For each of the three Python versions that we want to test (3.6.x, 3.7.x, 3.8.x), activate the appropriate version with `pyenv shell <version number>`.
+The list of available Python versions can be seen by typing `pyenv versions` For each of the Python versions that you want to test (eg. 3.8.x, 3.9.x, 3.10.x), activate the appropriate version with `pyenv shell <version number>`.

 ### Testing whether all packages are installed